 When you offer a truly fun and unique experience, why discount?
 Pinballz charges guests $15 per play for Omni Arena ($12 in a combo package).
 The ticket price includes not just the VR game, but incorporates a complete guest experience that gives players that feeling of value.
 The attraction features a pre-game staging area and post-game social sharing stations that lengthen the experience to 20 minutes, during which guests interact with the game, other players, and the attendant.

 To accommodate large numbers of guests without waiting-time complaints that may put downward pressure on ticket prices, an effective queuing system is essential.
 Omni Arena achieves a steady throughput of 20-24 players per hour, and thanks to our custom-designed queuing app, guests don’t need to wait in line.
 Instead, they receive a text message when it’s their turn to play.
 The queue fills up quickly during weekends, keeping the attraction at 100% utilization for hours on end at a price of $15/play.

 Finally, the success of any attraction rides on the excitement of the staff who run it.
 An excited operator takes game experiences from good to great with their infectious enthusiasm.
 Fortunately, good VR games offer a thrilling experience that staff themselves enjoy, so most are eager to operate the attraction – exciting your staff about VR is as easy as strapping them into the VR attraction itself.

-At Pinballz, Virtuix spent ample time ensuring that all staff, including the restaurant and bar staff, played VR ARENA at least once.
+At Pinballz, Virtuix spent ample time ensuring that all staff, including the restaurant and bar staff, played Omni Arena at least once.
 It’s important that all staff members – not just the attendants – can explain the experience to guests with enthusiasm and confidence.
 Potential players sitting at the restaurant asking the bar staff, “What’s that new attraction?” will receive a much more enticing answer if staff can speak from personal experience instead of just speculation.